Review samples supplied by CH Precision

 So far, I have not been able to compare the L1 to another reference-class preamp.
 So, I took the L1 to my audio buddy Niels to hear it in his system and to compare it with his Spectral DMC-30SV preamp.

 Especially soft percussive sounds are startlingly realistic with the L1 but without adding any hardness.
 The Spectral preamp, by comparison, is less articulate and offers a richer, rounder, and smoother sound with a darker overall balance that happens to work well with the extremely finicky Q5’s.
-While some listeners may accuse the L1 of being overly analytical when coming from the Spectral, it is actually even more fluid and refined and just actually extremely highly resolving.
+While some listeners may accuse the L1 of being overly analytical when coming from the warmer and richer sounding Spectral, the L1 is actually even more fluid and refined and actually extremely highly resolving.
 That’s not the same as being clinical.
 The L1 just reveals more of what the source sounds like while overlaying virtually no character of its own.